SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 tx_bandwidth *defaults*
     The output sampling rate of the transmitted signal.
 The default is 5.0e6 Hz, or 5 MHz.

-txctrfreq *defaults*
-    The center frequency of the transmit chain.
-The default is 12000.0 kHz, or 12 MHz.
-Note that this is tuned by the UHD driver so will be set to a quantized value, which in general is not exactly 12 MHz, and the value can be accessed by the user by reading this attribute after the experiment begins.

-rxctrfreq *defaults*
-    The center frequency of the receive chain.
-The default is 12000.0 kHz, or 12 MHz.
-Note that this is tuned by the UHD driver so will be set to a quantized value, which in general is not exactly 12 MHz, and the value can be accessed by the user by reading this attribute after the experiment begins.

 decimation_scheme *defaults*
     The decimation scheme for the experiment, provided by an instance of the class DecimationScheme.